martes 16 de noviembre de 2010

 The Emperor orders the army to return to Europe

-persuaded his warriors to obey, and they marched towards the Ćgean in short journeys, not to give a sense of withdrawal, and along the coast, in parallel with the fleet.
+persuaded his warriors to obey, and they marched westwards towards the Ćgean in short journeys, so as not giving a sense of withdrawal, and along the coast, in parallel with the fleet.
 Thus was their approach to Ephesus, in the hope of returning the following

-spring, already in 1305, to consolidate the successes achieved.
+spring, already in 1305, to consolidate the successes achieved so far.

 But fate would order events very differently.